The GLP-1 Access Gap: Mapping Who Can Actually Afford America’s Miracle Weight-Loss Drugs

 While GLP-1 drugs have transformed weight management in the U.S., their affordability remains far worse than in much of the world.
 Across Europe and other developed nations, comparable medications are priced dramatically lower, making access far more attainable for patients seeking treatment.

-According to the Peterson-KFF Health System Tracker, even under the new TrumpRx framework, U.S. prices for GLP-1 drugs – around $350 per month – remain several times higher than those paid in peer nations.
+According to the Peterson-KFF Health System Tracker, [UPDATED] even with recent U.S. price reductions, Americans often still pay more for GLP-1s than patients in peer nations, particularly for injectable formulations.
 In Switzerland, Ozempic costs around $144, while patients in Germany pay roughly $103, and those in Sweden about $96.
-Wegovy, Mounjaro, and Rybelsus follow similar international trends, with monthly prices in countries such as France ($83), the United Kingdom ($93), and the Netherlands ($103–$444) consistently well below American levels.
+Wegovy, Mounjaro, and Rybelsus follow similar international trends, with monthly prices in countries such as France ($83), the United Kingdom ($93), and the Netherlands ($103–$444) often remaining below U.S. levels.

 How Much Does It Cost to Lose a Pound?